apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    Control the re-use of an server session by a user agent (client) session.

-   If a user agent performs more than one HTTP transaction on its connection to Traffic Server a server session must be obtained for the second (and subsequent) transaction as for the first.
+   If a user agent performs more than one HTTP transaction on its connection to |TS| a server session must be obtained for the second (and subsequent) transaction as for the first.
 This settings affects how that server session is selected.